apitestbase/apitestbase.github.io/_docs/en/jms-request.md

 Supported JMS providers: **ActiveMQ, Solace**.

-Actions available: **Send (and optionally Also Receive), Browse Queue, Publish, Clear Queue, Check Queue Depth**.
+Actions available: **Send (and optionally Also Receive), Browse Queue, Clear Queue, Check Queue Depth, Publish**.

 ## Endpoint Details
 To operate on a JMS queue or topic, some endpoint parameters are needed.